The 20th Century: 1940 to 1949

 The Cadet Nurse Corps shortened nursing training from 36 to 30 months setting the stage for ADN education.
 In addition, the role of nursing assistants to meet war time needs helped bring about the role of the LPN in NC.

-Nurse Ruth Hay, a national leader in public health nursing education, was appointed to establish the University of North Carolina at Chapel Hill (UNC-CH) Department of Public Health Nursing at the UNC-CH School of Public Health.
-Hay is the first female professor appointed to the University's faculty.
-In 1946, the Department of Public Health Nursing institutes a cooperative program with North Carolina Central University (NCCU) in Durham, whose African-American students were denied admission to UNC-CH.
+Nurse Ruth Hay, a national leader in public health nursing education, was appointed to establish the University of North Carolina at Chapel Hill (UNC-CH) Department of Public Health Nursing in the School of Public Health.
+Hay was the first female professor appointed to the University's faculty.
+In 1946, the Department of Public Health Nursing instituted a cooperative program with North Carolina Central University (NCCU) in Durham, whose African-American students were denied admission to UNC-CH.
 Under the leadership of Lincoln School of Nursing graduate Mary Mills, African American Registered Nurses were able to earn a public health certificate after one year of study at NCCU.

 The North Carolina Association of Nurse Anesthetists is formed.

 Wake Forest University Baptist medical Center opens the second Nurse Anesthesia program in the state.

 Reports given at the 1943 NC Nurse State Association Annual Convention.1944

 Miracle of Hickory - In 1944 the worst polio edpidemic to hit the US occured in Hickory, NC in 1944.
 City residents with the help of the National Infantile Paralysis Association opened an emergency open air polio hospital in 54 hours and treated hundreds of victims for the next several months.
 Nurses from across the state and nation volunteered to help out in this crisis.
 Public Health Nurse Frances Allen was the head nurse of the Emergency Polio Hospital in Hickory, NC.
 It treated both white and African American patients, perhaps making it one of the first integrated health care institution in NC